-DGS is one of the directorates at the National Authority for Qualifications and Quality Assurance of Education and Training (QQA) which was officially set up in 2008 as an independent body governed and supervised by the Cabinet.
+DGS is one of the directorates at the Education and Training Quality Authority (BQA) which was officially set up in 2008 as an independent body governed and supervised by the Cabinet.

 The DGS is responsible for reviewing, monitoring and reporting on students’ achievement and the quality of teaching and learning in government schools according to the best international practices, and provide objective reports on the identified strengths and areas for improvement.
 The main objective of the DGS is to help government schools to improve, by providing external concise and impartial reviews.